Water Mint

 The calyx has 5 pointed and hairy petals.

-Leaves are hairy, green, up to 6cm, and fragrant when crushed.
+Leaves are hairy, green, up to 6cm, and fragrant when

 Stems are branched and reddish when older.

-The rhizomes readily break and help in the spread of the plant.
+The rhizomes readily break and help in the spread

-Previous page: Water Dock
+Previous page: Virginia-creeper

-Next page: Water-pepper
+Next page: Water Dock

 Water Mint en masse